precice/aste/docs/paper.md

 However, this does not only hold for software development, but also for parameter tuning for real-world applications, where the execution of involved models might become prohibitively expensive already due to the problem size.
 In this regard, the entire tool chain of ASTE enables to easily alter the simulation setup through different partitioning schemes or different configuration settings of preCICE.
 For the configuration of data mappings particularly, ASTE can evaluate additional accuracy metrics.
-Combined with the performance instrumentation of preCICE itself, this enables to find appropriate setting for specific scenarios (e.g. as demonstrated in the large-scale example in [@ExaFSA2020]).
+Combined with the performance instrumentation of preCICE itself, this enables finding appropriate settings for specific scenarios (e.g. as demonstrated in the large-scale example in [@ExaFSA2020]).

 Lastly, ASTE provides a reproducible environment which enables to share and rerun scenarios, regardless of the availability of involved software components (e.g. through the [preCICE forum](https://precice.discourse.group/)).